plp13/qman/README.md

   - `adwaita`, designed to match the colors of dark Adwaita desktops
   - `adwaita-light`, designed to match the colors of light Adwaita desktops
   - `modernity-light`, a generic light theme to complement `modernity`
+- Improved error messages, esp. when it comes to errors caused by misconfigured `system_type` or paths to essential commands
 - Miscellaneous bug fixes and documentation updates

 > **:bulb: Note**